variantstudios/wisdomwaysacupuncture.com/_posts/2012-05-09-we-deserve-to-know-an-acupuncturists-perspective-on-gm-foods.md

 ### What can I do about this now?

-* Well, the best thing is to do what I’m doing…I’m on the mailing list of consumer’s organizations that are working with this issue.&nbsp; They alert us to things like what just happened this week in Connecticut.&nbsp; Connecticut needs to know that they’ve got our support!
+* Well, the best thing is to do what I’m doing…I’m on the mailing list of consumer’s organizations that are working with this issue.
+They alert us to things like what just happened this week in Connecticut.
+Connecticut needs to know that they’ve got our support!
 Many times, all it takes is the click of a petition and you’ve let your legislators not only know where you stand on this issue, but that you’re aware and you’re watching.
 * Get onto the [Institute for Responsible Technology](http://r20.rs6.net/tn.jsp?e=001dBFT-wSwqAE2e2RI2R6VrE8uVSuDzvp7Z4Cu_PTrkiQYI97t7Lr9MwcK4Lc-XNI6Vc8dRhOjFzbsv37XgmVq8Fmw-ueaw9jA92noveOpdoI6yIVhSU2Z-HSC4QnvEWTF){: target="_blank"}‘s website and sing up for their newsletter.
-* Talk to the managers at your local grocery stores, whether they be health food stores or otherwise.&nbsp; Tell them you are considering not shopping there if they will not take a stand on prohibiting GM foods from being sold in their stores.&nbsp; Many health food stores have already publicly declared themselves non GM stores.
+* Talk to the managers at your local grocery stores, whether they be health food stores or otherwise.
+Tell them you are considering not shopping there if they will not take a stand on prohibiting GM foods from being sold in their stores.
+Many health food stores have already publicly declared themselves non GM stores.

 * Get your friends together, grab some popcorn, and watch [The World According to Monsanto.](http://r20.rs6.net/tn.jsp?e=001dBFT-wSwqAE2e2RI2R6VrE8uVSuDzvp7Z4Cu_PTrkiQYI97t7Lr9MwcK4Lc-XNI6Vc8dRhOjFzYkmidQtRveVFHzRrZAr_7TVHhfFpvxbjQimF-WQgMrluhFjQZRUMGO_AXNLpeqdKfpTp5XWT_ThRYWoPr_sAhJOj5_jjMAx2c=){: target="_blank"}

-* Shop and eat as local as possible!&nbsp; Frequenting your organic farmers at your local farmers market is a guaranteed way to avoid GM foods and support the sustainability and feasibility of safe, regional foods.
+* Shop and eat as local as possible!
+Frequenting your organic farmers at your local farmers market is a guaranteed way to avoid GM foods and support the sustainability and feasibility of safe, regional foods.

-Now as I said, I don’t like to send out emails that can be perceived as political, because I want my office to be a comfortable place for everyone, regardless of political persuasion.&nbsp; However, health is EXTREMELY political because of the money involved.&nbsp; And we all need to eat, regardless of which side of the spectrum we fall on.
+Now as I said, I don’t like to send out emails that can be perceived as political, because I want my office to be a comfortable place for everyone, regardless of political persuasion.
+However, health is EXTREMELY political because of the money involved.
+And we all need to eat, regardless of which side of the spectrum we fall on.

 I do hope that more and more of us will learn about this issue, so that when the day comes, and hopefully soon, that we in Colorado get to vote for GM labeling, we will know where we stand.